nicklnick/tp1-pod/README.md

 Alternatively, if you simply want to run the server locally or in a different environment you can follow steps ``7`` to ``9``, previously running:
 1. ``mvn clean package`` inside project´s root path.
 2. ``cd server/target/``

+In case of any problem in the previous steps, refer to section ``common problems`` at the end of the document.

+---

 # Executing Clients
 ## Prerequisites
 1. Run ```mvn clean package``` from project´s root path.